johanvorster/ejabberd_confirm_delivery/README.md

 If no responce is received in 10 seconds, the module will resend the message (this might be overkill) and save the message offline.

-As long as the client can handle duplicae messages this technique seems to work fine.
+As long as the client can handle duplicate messages this technique seems to work fine.

 This came from a question I posted on stackoverflow: http://stackoverflow.com/questions/17424254/ejabberd-online-status-when-user-loses-connection/22606829#22606829